TULiberalArts/tech-notes/_docs/remote-access/owlab.md

 2. You will be redirected to the familiar Temple University Single Sign-On page.
-Enter your Temple Universit AccessNet account credentials and sign in.
+Enter your Temple University AccessNet account credentials and sign in.

     ![]({{ '/assets/img/tu-sso-login.png' | relative_url }})

 3. Complete the Multifactor authentication process.
-For more information, see the [Multifactor Authentication website][3].
+For more information, see the [Multifactor Authentication website][2].

     ![]({{ '/assets/img/sso-mfa.png' | relative_url }})